 Self Contained Luxury Apartments & Self Contained Studio Suites

 Welcome to Seaport Village Holiday Accommodation; and to New Zealand’s historical and romantic village.
 Located in the heart of down-town Russell we are only 100 meters from the waterfront and 200 meters from Russell's Museum.
 The property is set 500 meters from Flagstaff Hill and an 11- minutes walk from the famous Long Beach.
-Whether you are looking for a romantic getaway, exploring outdoor or water activities in Russell and the Bay of Islands, you can do it all hassle free from the comfort of Seaport Village.
+Whether you are looking for a romantic getaway, exploring outdoor or water activities in Russell and the Bay of Islands, you can do it all hassle free.

 Double Studio - Disability Access - C